Man jailed for headbutting Sheffield United captain during play-off semi final

 Billy Sharp required four stitches after the assault by Robert Biggs.

-A 30-year-old man has been jailed for headbutting Sheffield United captain Billy Sharp at Tuesday’s play-off semi-final at Nottingham Forest’s City Ground.
+A Nottingham Forest football fan was jailed for headbutting Sheffield United captain Billy Sharp at Tuesday’s play-off semi-final after downing seven pints – prompting police to warn “casual thuggery” at games will be punished.

-Forest season ticket holder Robert Biggs, from Ilkeston, Derbyshire, admitted assault occasioning actual bodily harm which left Sharp requiring four stitches to a wound to his lip.
+Forest season ticket holder Robert Biggs, 30, admitted assault occasioning actual bodily harm at the team’s City Ground which left Sharp requiring four stitches to a wound to his lip.

-He was jailed at Nottingham Magistrates’ Court on Thursday for 24 weeks.
+Biggs, a £55,000-a-year electrical engineer, was jailed at Nottingham Magistrates’ Court on Thursday for 24 weeks and handed a 10-year football banning order.

+And Nottingham Forest have now said the fan, who the court heard had followed the team since he was as young as five, will be banned for life.

 Prosecutor Marianne Connally said the incident was caught by cameras covering the Championship semi-final for live television.